-28. The April 10 ERO Pandemic Response Requirements (Ex.
-E) create an unwieldy and unrealistic process for facilities to notify ICE headquarters about high-risk detainees.

-- a.
-As discussed above, the document contemplates a process by which each facility with ICE detainees will sends emails to ERO with identifying information about detainees who have risk factors.
+- 32. The April 10 ERO Pandemic Response Requirements (Exhibit E) create an unwieldy and unrealistic process for facilities to notify ICE headquarters about high-risk detainees. - a.
+As discussed above, the document contemplates a process by which each facility with ICE detainees will send emails to ERO with identifying information about detainees who have risk factors.
 But this process is unwieldy and unlikely to be effective. - b.
 Based on my experience creating surveillance tools for high-risk patients in multiple detention scenarios, several key elements of this process are problematic. - i.
 The process of emailing headquarters thousands of names with relevant information, or even hundreds of spreadsheets, tables and other documents, creates an unreliable and error-prone system for alerting ERO or tracking the most vulnerable detainees inside ICE facilities. - ii.
-The process identified by ICE is static, meaning that as detained people move from one facility to another, there will be no way for their location to be automatically updated with their high-risk status, requiring labor intensive and error-prone records reviews.
+The process identified by ICE is static, meaning that as detained people move from one facility to another, there will be no way for their location to be automatically updated with their high-risk status, requiring labor intensive and error-prone records reviews. - iii.
+The approach delineated by the April 10 ERO Pandemic Response Requirements will not allow ICE leadership to ensure day-to-day management of the high-risk population.
+The process does not establish an automatic notification process or ensure that ICE leadership will automatically be notified when people are released or become ill from non-COVID-19 reasons.
+Nor does the process establish an automatic cross-check process or ensure that emails to ERO regarding COVID-19 cases amongst ICE detainees will be automatically cross-checked against this initial batch of hundreds or thousands of emails from facilities identifying high-risk patients.